tinitiate/aws-solutions-architect/VPC/VPC.md

 ### Virtual Private Gateway

-- VPN concentrate on the AWS side of the VPN connection
+- VPN cocentrator on the Amazon side of the Site-to-Site VPN connection
 - VGW is created and attached to the VPC from which you want to create the Site-to-Site VPN connection
-- Possibility to customize the ASN
+- When we create a virtual private gateway, you can specify the private Autonomous System Number (ASN) for the Amazon side of the gateway.

 ### Customer Gateway

-- Software application or physical device on the customer side of the VPN connection
+- Software application or physical device on client side of the Site-to-Site VPN connection.
 - IP Address
   - Use static, internet-routable IP address for your customer gateway device
   - if a CGW behind NAT (NAT-T), use the public IP address of the NAT

-### Direct Connect
+## Direct Connect

-AWS Direct Connect is a cloud service solution that makes it easy to establish a dedicated network connection from your premises to AWS.
-Therefore, we can establish private connectivity between AWS and your datacenter, office, or colocation environment, which in many cases can reduce your network costs, increase bandwidth throughput and provide a more consistent network experience than Internet-based connections.
+- AWS Direct Connect enables you to establish a dedicated network connection between your network and one of the AWS Direct Connect locations.

-- Provides a dedicated **private** connection from a remote network to your VPC
-- Dedicated connection must be set up between your DC and AWS Direct Connect locations
-- You need to set up a **Virtual Private Gateway** on your VPC
-- Access public resources (S3) and private (EC2) on the same connection
+- There are two types of connections:
+  - Dedicated Connection
+  - Hosted Connection

+### Dedicated Connection:
+- A physical Ethernet connection associated with a single customer.
+Customers can request a dedicated connection through the AWS Direct Connect console, the CLI, or the API.

+### Hosted Connection:
+- A physical Ethernet connection that an AWS Direct Connect Partner provisions on behalf of a customer.
+Customers request a hosted connection by contacting a partner     in the AWS Direct Connect Partner Program, who provisions the connection.
+- Lead times are often longer than 1 month to establish a new connection

 - Use cases:
   - Increase bandwidth throughput - working with large datasets, lower cost
   - More consistent network experience - applications using real-time data feeds
   - Hybrid Environments (on-prem + cloud)
   - Supports both IPv4 and IPv6

-If you want to set up a Direct Connect to one or more VPC in many different regions (same account), you must use a Direct Connect Gateway
+- If you want to set up a Direct Connect to one or more VPC in many different regions (same account), you must use a Direct Connect Gateway

 ### Direct Connect - Connection Types